 As you can see, the balance between high direction and high support is at the core of finding the right leadership style.

-A situational approach to leadership matters.
+The Bottom Line A situational approach to leadership matters.
 We know from leadership simulation assessment data that effective leader behaviors are context-specific, depending on the development level of the follower on a particular goal or task.
 If conscious efforts could be made to increase the fit between needed and received leadership behaviors, the work environment would become more emotionally enjoyable and productive.